1. Best overall: Google Drive

 WeTransfer stands out for its simplicity and because it doesn’t require registration.
 It offers encrypted uploads and an intuitive design, making it popular for quick and easy file sharing.

-The most affordable file sharing app
+The best file sharing app with a one-off payment

 pCloud is known for its affordability and generous storage options.
 It offers robust security features, including TLS/SSL encryption.
-However, its collaboration features are compared to competitors.

 The best free file sharing app